Tour highlights:

 Historic town of Shrewsbury

 Connecting Wales with the Bristol Channel, the River Severn was a major route for raw materials, manufactured goods and services before the arrival of railways and improved roads in the nineteenth century.
 This tour visits three places in the Severn Valley.
 Coalbrookdale in Shropshire is often described as the birthplace of the Industrial Revolution and the local Ironbridge Gorge Museum is dedicated to the history of the iron industry, Coalport China and tile making.
-The Wyre Forest in Worcestershire includes Bewdley, once the major port for Birmingham and the Black Country, Kidderminster, the carpet town, and Stourport, which originated as a canal town.
+The Wyre Forest in Worcestershire includes Kidderminster, the carpet town.
 Shrewsbury, the county town of Shropshire is home to the first iron-framed building in the world and an eighteenth-century model prison which is now open to the public.
-The tour finishes with a boat trip on the Severn from Shrewsbury.
+The tour also includes a boat trip on the Severn from Shrewsbury, and finishes with a journey from Bridgnorth to Kidderminster on the Severn Valley Railway.

 Available Departures |